The-Marcy-Lab-School/personal-pokedex/README.md

 ## Features

 0. On load of the page, a user see a list of pokemon cards displaying each pokemon's name, front sprite, and HP level.
 1. A user can fill out and submit the form to create a new pokemon.
 This will display the new pokemon on the page and the new pokemon data should persist, even after the page is refreshed.
-This means you'll have to make a POST request to the API!
+This means you'll have to make a POST request to our JSON Server API!
 2. A user can use the search bar to filter pokemon by name.
 3. A user can click on a pokemon card to toggle seeing its front sprite or back sprite.
 4. The form must be a controlled component.
 5. This assignment must use React Context.